H-Lupercal/Dudleya_setchellii_genomes/full_pipeline_run/FULL_PIPELINE_RUN_REPORT.md

 5. Stage `15` initially used system Python, which did not have `scikit-learn`.
    The runner was updated to use the local bioconda Python at `.tools/bioconda-env/bin/python3`, then PCA completed.
 6. Stage `16` initially hit an ADMIXTURE input error because one mtDNA sample had all SNP genotypes missing.
-The ADMIXTURE stage was updated to exclude all-missing samples from ADMIXTURE inputs only and record the exclusion.
+The ADMIXTURE stage now removes all-missing samples from ADMIXTURE input only and writes the exclusion record.
 7. Stages `16` through `20` then completed: single-run ADMIXTURE, population genetics, five-replicate ADMIXTURE, 1,000-UFBoot ML trees, and final tree visualizations.

-## Final Deliverables
+## Main Outputs

 ### Alignments